RobotLeopard86/CacaoEngine/README.md

 More features may come in the future, so stay tuned!

+## Building
+See the [build instructions page](BUILD.md) for information.

 ## Licenses
 Citrus Engine is licensed under the Apache License 2.0, which can be found in the root directory.
 All third-party licenses are present in the `licenses` folder.
-Note: Assimp comes with other libraries as dependencies, including zlib which is built separately, and the licenses for those libraries are available in their directories within the assimp library directory.
+Note: Assimp comes with other libraries as dependencies and the licenses for those libraries are available in their directories within the assimp library directory.

-## Contributing
-Please visit the [contributing page](CONTRIBUTING.md) for details.